Polk County scales back Dorian response but still braced for strong wind, heavy rains

 WINTER HAVEN, Fla.
 (WFLA) — Prepare for the worst but hope for the best.
 That’s the message from Polk County’s Office of Emergency Management as the threat from Hurricane Dorian veers east.

-The Saturday 5 p.m. advisory shows most of Polk County no longer in the storm’s path, except for the easternmost parts of Polk.
+The latest advisory shows most of Polk County no longer in the storm’s path, except for the easternmost parts of Polk.

 Emergency management is scaling back but not ceasing hurricane operations.
 The county announced Saturday no shelters would be opened.